JetBrains-Research/KEEPs/KEEP.md

 The new implementation is better in several ways:
 - It is more readable as it merged two variables with shared logic into one.
-- It requires 2 lines less.
+- It requires two lines less.
 - It is type-safe as it does not require unchecked casts.

 ### Background